FAQ

 2.)
 Does every participating pub, club, bar, cafe and brewery need a Whisperer Team?

-No, just as long as the venue has a person in the pub available to help someone in distress or there is someone in the community located within 5 minutes of the venue, who can have a conversation with a person who is in distress.
+No, just as long as the venue has a person in the pub available to help someone in distress or if there is someone in the community located within 5 minutes of the venue, who can have a conversation with them.

 3.)
 During a suicide intervention is advice giving helpful?